AdobeDocs/control-panel.pt-BR/help/discover/using/discovering-the-interface.md

 A home page do Painel de controle do Campaign fornece acesso a todas as ações que podem ser executadas nas instâncias do Campaign.

-São representados por cartões organizados em tópicos, por exemplo **Monitoramento de desempenho**.
+Eles são representados por cartões organizados em tópicos, por exemplo **Monitoramento de desempenho**.

 <!--With upcoming Campaign releases, more topics and cards will be made available.-->